wptrainingteam/learn-wp-content/tutorials/interacting-with-the-rest-api.md

-# Using the WordPress REST API
+# Interacting with the WordPress REST API

+## Objectives

+Upon completion of this lesson the participant will be able to:

+- Create Posts using the WP REST API
+- Update Posts using the WP REST API
+- Delete Posts using the WP REST API
+- Locate additional information about the using WP REST API

 ## Outline

-- WP REST API Schema
+- Review WP REST API Schema
-- Creating a Post
+- Creating a Post via the WP REST API
+- Updating a Post via the WP REST API
-- Deleting a Post
+- Deleting a POst via the WP REST API
 - Where to go for more information
--

 ## Introduction

 Hey there, and welcome to Learn WordPress.

-In this tutorial, you're going to learn all about interacting with the WordPress REST API to create and delete WordPress data.
+In this tutorial, you're going to learn all about interacting with the WordPress REST API.

+This video will cover the WP REST API Schema, and then you'll learn how to create, update, and delete WordPress data.

-If this is your first time working with the WP REST API, I recommend watching the Using the WordPress REST API tutorial first, and then come back here.
+If this is your first time working with the WP REST API, I recommend watching the Using the WordPress REST API tutorial.

 ## WP REST API Schema